-How to Create a Content Calendar for Small Businesses
+How to Create a Content Calendar for a Consulting Firm

 Feeling like your marketing efforts are scattered all over the place?
 Can’t find the time or the resources to stay consistent with your content?
 You’re not alone.
-Most small businesses get bogged down trying to manage everything at once, and marketing is usually the first thing that falls through the cracks.
+Most small businesses get bogged down trying to manage everything at once, and marketing is often the first thing to fall through the cracks.
 Here’s the good news: the solution is simple—a content calendar for your small business.
-It’s your powerhouse tool to keep things organized, on track, and outpace your competition.
+It’s your powerhouse tool for keeping things organized, on track, and outpacing your competition.
+Before building your content calendar, conducting a social media audit is a crucial first step, as it helps analyze your current performance and identify areas for improvement.

 Define Your Audience’s Needs and Set Clear Content Goals